-The first step to entering this program is to take part in an assessment process which includes taking the college's free placement test and meeting with counseling and advising staff.
+The first step to entering this program is to take part in an assessment process which includes taking the college's free placement test and meeting with Counseling and Career Services.
 You may need to complete pre-program courses.
 Then, your advisor will help you develop an individualized program of study, which may include one or more of the following:

-CA121A Keyboarding A (if less than 25 wpm)
+CA121A Keyboarding A (if less than 25 wpm) .1

-MTH020 Basic Mathematics
+MTH020 Basic Mathematics .3

-RD090 College Textbook Reading
+RD090 College Textbook Reading .3

-WR040 Writing Skills
+WR040 Writing Skills .3